Shahanashirin-k/CREDIT_CARD-FRAUD_DETECTION/README.md

 ![image](https://github.com/user-attachments/assets/f4f8723a-7259-4d5e-85c0-2a167057ff5e)

-##1.
-Data Prerocessing:
+## 1.Data Prerocessing:
- .
-Log transformation was applied to the Amount feature to address skewness and normalize its distribution.
+ <br>Log transformation was applied to the Amount feature to address skewness and normalize its distribution.</br>
  **Feature Engineeirng**:
-  .
-Extracted the Hour feature from the Time variable to capture the time of day when transactions occurred.
+   <br>Extracted the Hour feature from the Time variable to capture the time of day when transactions occurred.</br>
-  .
-Created Amount_Category to group transaction amounts into bins for exploratory analysis.
+   <br>Created Amount_Category to group transaction amounts into bins for exploratory analysis.</br>
-  .
-Dropped unnecessary columns (Time, Amount, Amount_Category) to focus on engineered features.
+   <br>Dropped unnecessary columns (Time, Amount, Amount_Category) to focus on engineered features.</br>

-##2.Data Splitting And Oversampling:
+## 2.Data Splitting And Oversampling:
-  .
   Split the data into training (70%) and testing (30%) sets.
-  .
   Applied SMOTE (Synthetic Minority Oversampling Technique) to address the class imbalance in the training dataset, creating a balanced representation of fraudulent and non-fraudulent transactions.
-## Model Training:
+## 3.Model Training: